Coal Ash Storage and Use in the Potomac Basin

 - EPA Fact Sheet on Coal Ash (with links to the federal rule and other information)

-- Virginia DEQ’s Coal ash management FAQ
+- Virginia DEQ’s Coal ash management

 - Figures on annual CCB production in Maryland